Mangrove Skipper

 Photographs by Susan Leach Snyder

-All skippers have moth-like bodies that are thick and furry.
+All adult skippers have moth-like bodies that are thick and furry.
 Their wings are triangular and their antennae end in knobs with tiny hooks.
-Their name comes from the description of their flight pattern of darting from one place to another.
-Their caterpillars have smooth skins and large heads.
+Skippers get their name from their flight pattern of darting from one place to another.

 On February 5, 2009, two Conservancy volunteer horticulturists (Roz Katz and Sheri Arnold) located an unknown caterpillar crawling on a very young red mangrove tree (a propagule with only two leaves).
 It was later identified as a mangrove skipper.
 The photographs below show the caterpillar's white coloration.
 Note that its head looks like it was attached as an afterthought.
 The jointed legs are pink and its 5 prolegs are white.
 The body is covered in soft, short, spines.